danwing/cidfi/draft-wing-cidfi.md

 : As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.

 Delay budget:
-: The time, in milliseconds, before this packet has no value to the receiver.
-Because
-{{I-D.kaippallimalil-tsvwg-media-hdr-wireless}} defines a multi-packet "MDU" identifier but QUIC Destination ID does not, the delay budget functionality is diminished with CIDFI.

-The other metadata parameters defined in
-{{I-D.kaippallimalil-tsvwg-media-hdr-wireless}} -- Timestamp, MDU
-Sequence, and Packet Counter -- are not available with CIDFI because they cannot be mapped to a QUIC Destination CID.
+: As described in {{Section 4.2.6 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}}.

+Some other metadata parameters from {{Section 4.2 of I-D.kaippallimalil-tsvwg-media-hdr-wireless}} cannot be successfully mapped into QUIC Destination ID such as timestamp, MDU Sequence, and Packet Counter.

-Over the side-channel QUIC connection, the server sends an HTTP PUT request to the well-known URI ".cidfi/metadata-parameters" with an application/json body containing JSON indicating the Destination CID length and the mapping of importance, burst, and delay budget to the Destination CIDs:
+Over the CIDFI-dedicated QUIC stream, the server sends mapping information to the client when then propagates that information to each of the CIDFI-aware network elements.

+For discussion purposes, JSON is shown below to give a flavor of the data exchanged.
+The authors anticipate a more efficient encoding such as {{!CBOR=RFC8949}} or pick-your-favorite encoding and protocol:

 ~~~~~
   {"metadata-parameters":[{"quicversion":1,